gopal0410/Metasploitable-2-Setup-Mutillidae-Fix/project/mutillidae-db-fix.md

 ![db-confirm](https://github.com/gopal0410/Metasploitable-2-Setup-Mutillidae-Fix/blob/master/images/db-confirm.png)

-After getting the list of databases in MySQL, we realize that `metasploit` table does exist so we check the tables within it by using the following commands
+After getting the list of databases in MySQL, we realize that `metasploit` database does exist so we check the tables within it by using the following commands
 `USE metasploit;`
 `SHOW TABLES;`